aaronpowell/aaronpowell.github.io/src/content/posts/2021-07-29-keyboard-first-impressions-zsa-moonlander.md

 ![Hand position on the Microsoft Natural 4000](/images/2021-07-29-keyboard-first-impressions-zsa-moonlander/ms-natural-hand-position.jpg)

-Here my hands are a bit more spread and as a result my shoulders are more open, which is a more natural body position, but it's still limited as I can't more the keyboard any further apart than this and my wrists are turned (it looks a bit weird in the photo due to the tenting on the keyboard making it not sit flat like the laptop one).
+Here my hands are a bit more spread and as a result my shoulders are more open, which is a more natural body position, but it's still limited as I can't move the keyboard any further apart than this and my wrists are still turned (it looks a bit weird in the photo due to the tenting on the keyboard making it not sit flat like the laptop one).

 In a fully split keyboard, you can completely open up by moving each half of the keyboard to where is the most comfortable position for you.